 Accelerator Group’s $25 million Achieving Women Entrepreneurs Fund

-TiE Global also just held a two-day Women Entrepreneurs Conclave in New Delhi, where Seema Chaturvedi, Chairperson of Project AIRSWEEE, announced new $25 million fund for women entrepreneurs in India.
+TiE Global also just held a two-day Women Entrepreneurs Conclave in New Delhi, where Seema Chaturvedi, Chairperson of Project AIRSWEEE, announced a new $25 million fund for women entrepreneurs in India.
 The fund, Achieving Women Entrepreneurs (AWE) Fund I, will come from the US-based investment advisory firm Accelerator Group, at which Chaturvedi is a managing director.

 AWE is looking to close commitments for $10 million by March 2018, after which it would begin investing in projects led by women entrepreneurs across the industries of manufacturing, healthcare, education and food, and agriculture.